yosinski/deep-visualization-toolbox/README.md

 ### Step 2: Install prerequisites

-The only prerequisites beyond those required for Caffe are `python-opencv` and `scipy`, which may be installed as follows (other install options exist as well):
+The only prerequisites beyond those required for Caffe are `python-opencv`, `scipy`, and `scikit-image`, which may be installed as follows (other install options exist as well):

 #### Ubuntu:

-    $ sudo apt-get install python-opencv
-    $ sudo apt-get install scipy
+    $ sudo apt-get install python-opencv scipy python-skimage

 #### Mac using [homebrew](http://brew.sh/):